 Communication Skills Are Important

 For medical assistants to communicate, they must be active listeners, have the ability to observe body language, and talk clearly and concisely.
 Active listening involves the medical assistant’s paying close attention to what is talked about, asking clarifying questions, and rephrasing what the patient says to ensure the MA understands the situation.
-In order to give and receive accurate information, good communication skills are important when talking with patients.
+In order to give and receive accurate information, good communication skills are important when talking with patients in a medical office.

-Medical assistants oversee different aspects of patients’ care while they are in the doctor’s office, so it is important to learn how to talk to patients.
+Medical assistants oversee different aspects of patients’ care while they are in the doctor’s office, so it is important to learn how to communicate with patients.
 The most common tasks a medical assistant performs include taking vitals and a patient’s medical history.
 These two duties are crucial to understanding any problems or issues before the patient is seen by a doctor.

 For all of these reasons, communication is the most important skill a medical assistant needs to interact with patients and learning to talk to patients is of vital importance.